jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 ### Set up workshop dependency environment

-You'll use this environment for the rest of this workshop:
+We'll use this environment for the rest of this workshop:

 ```bash
 # Create an environment named "jupytercon2025"